-{\it Special hyperbolic case ($\sharp \Lambda' = 2$).} Suppose that $\gam$ is hyperbolic and $L(\ell) = 0$ (in particular $\tr \gam \in \R$).
+{\it Special hyperbolic case ($\sharp \Lambda = 2$).} Suppose that $\gam$ is hyperbolic and $L(\ell) = 0$ (in particular $\tr \gam \in \R$).
 Then the boundary component $b$ of $\tau$ is a leaf of $L$ with weight infinity (\cite[Proposition 8.3]{Baba-17}).

-Let $\kap \col C \to \tau$ be the collapsing map; let $F = \kap^{-1}(b)$, which is a half-infinite cylinder.
-Then the developing map of $F$ is the restriction of $\exp\col \C \to \C^\ast$ to a half space bounded by a horizontal line in $\C$; we identify the universal cover $\til{F}$ of $F$ with the half-space, so that $\gam$ acts as a horizontal translation.
-Take a fundamental domain $Q$ in $\til{F}$ such that $Q$ is a vertical half-infinite strip in $\C$ bounded by two vertical rays and one horizontal segment.
-Then $\ell \in \pi_1(S)$ acts as the translation of $\C$ by a real number.
+Let $\kap \col C \to \tau$ be the collapsing map.
+Then $ \kap^{-1}(b) \eqqcolon F$ is a half-infinite cylinder.
+The developing map of $F$ is the restriction of $\exp\col \C \to \C^\ast$ to a half-space bounded by a horizontal line in $\C$.
+Then we identify the universal cover $\til{F}$ of $F$ with the half-space, so that $\gam$ acts as a horizontal translation $t_\gam$.
+Take a fundamental domain $Q$ in $\til{F}$ such that $Q$ is a vertical half-infinite strip in $\C$ bounded by two vertical rays and one horizontal segment (\Cref{fHyperbolicCuspNbhdNoTorsion}).